Ricette di Sicilia

 - 6

-Heat a little olive oil in a large frying pan and add the whole garlic clove.
+Heat a generous splash of extra virgin olive oil in a large pan and add the whole garlic clove.

 - 7

-Add the mushrooms and sauté over medium heat until golden and tender.
-Remove the garlic.
+Add the chanterelles and sauté over medium heat until golden and tender.
+Remove the garlic clove.

 - 8

 Meanwhile, cook the maccheroni in plenty of salted boiling water until al dente.
-Reserve a little cooking water.
+Drain, reserving a little cooking water.

 - 9